mitchpaulus/excelchop/helptext.md

 excelchop -r 2:A:D excelfile.xlsx

-This will start at row 2, extracting data from columns A to D, stopping once it reaches a row in which all the values are empty or whitespace.
+This will start at row 2, extracting data from columns A to D, stopping once it reaches a row in which ANY of the values are empty or whitespace.
+You can use the options -A, -s, or -S, to change this stopping behavior.

 The default delimiter is a tab character and output records are separated by a Unix newline. excelchop also removes any newline